Universal credit: Passported benefits

 In England, a child may be able to get free school meals if the parent/guardian gets any amount of Universal Credit.
 In Scotland, you can claim free school lunches if you are receiving any amount of Universal Credit.
 In Wales, you can claim free school meals if you are receiving any amount of Universal Credit.

-You qualify for help with health costs in England if you:
+You qualify for help with health costs in England and Wales (from 1 April 2017) if you:

 - Receive UC and had net earned income of £435 or less in the last UC assessment period; or